ng-dst/integra/README.md

 ### Alternative approach

-Instead of implementing separate functions for creating and verifying HashTrees, make `VerifyObject()` call `SnapshotObject()` and then compare resulting JSON to expected HashTree recursively.
+Instead of implementing separate functions for creating and verifying HashTrees, one can make `VerifyObject()` call `SnapshotObject()` and then compare resulting JSON to expected HashTree recursively.

 ## Improvements

 * Multiple lists: manage lists, enable / disable list by name, etc. Paths can be stored in registry by list name.
+* More detailed and convenient info in Event Log.
+* Push notifications? (outside the task scope but a nice feature to have)
 * Unicode...
 It technically could work if I polish it quite a bit, but im too lazy &nbsp;ฅ^•ﻌ•^ฅ

           ∧＿∧